joehunterdev/chord-finder/readme.md

       - [x] Setup core tested integration with note
       - [x] Integarate fully
       - [ ] Optimization!
+      - [ ] BUG where not actually playing the ocrt
       - [x] Where to store sound files ?
 Public ¿?
       - [x] Play two ocaves
         - could be public but may cause performance issues go with src